Swimming Fish SomethingsPhishy Swimming Fish

 http://ftffacoop.com/index.php?main_page=product_info&cPath=57&products_id=498

-Once you have created the premix solution, you should treat the tank initially with 7 ml of the premix per 10 gallons of water.
+Once you have created the premix solution, you should treat the tank with 7 ml of the premix per 10 gallons of distilled water.
 You can buy a syringe that uses milliliters at any pharmacy.
 You will see that the tank turns purple to brown, depending on how much biological material is free floating in the tank.
 The coloration will slowly turn clear (tan in severely infected tanks).
 After 24 hours, do a 50% water change and add the water back in treated at 3 ml of Premix per 10 gallons.
 Repeat this every day for seven days.
-If you ever mistakenly over dose the tank, you can neutralize it immediately using Hydrogen Peroxide.
+If you mistakenly over dose the tank, you can neutralize it using Hydrogen Peroxide.

 ← Back to Main